Open Communities

 Open Communities (formerly Interfaith Housing Center of the Northern Suburbs) is a nonprofit organization that advocates for fair and affordable housing in 17 northern suburbs of Chicago.
-Open Communities' mission is to educate, advocate, and organize to promote just and inclusive communities in north suburban Chicago.
+Open Communities' mission is to create more inclusive communities by ensuring everyone has equal access to safe, stable housing.
 Open Communities works with current and prospective residents and local groups to promote economically and culturally diverse communities.
 Free services include fair and affordable housing counseling services, community education, advocacy, and organizing for welcoming communities.

 History

 Open Communities has its roots in the civil rights movement of the 1960s.
 A group of young mothers in Wilmette were worried that their children were growing up in a community that lacked diversity, and they began to discuss how they could organize for change.
 There were no fair housing laws at that time, and housing discrimination was common.
 But although local housing ads often stipulated, "No Negroes, Orientals or Jews," the women, joined by local clergy, believed that many community members shared their concerns about housing discrimination.

 In 1972, a fair housing conference organized by local clergy in 1972 resulted in the creation of the North Shore Interfaith Housing Council, which became the North Suburban Housing Center in 1977, then Interfaith Housing Center of the Northern Suburbs in 1986, and Open Communities in 2012.